Flooding in eastern Libya after weekend storm leaves 2,000 people feared dead, prime minister says

 Foreign governments sent messages of support on Monday evening.
 Sheikh Mohammed bin Zayed Al Nahyan, the president of the United Arab Emirates, said his country would send humanitarian assistance and search-and-rescue teams to eastern Libya, according to the UAE's state-run WAM news agency.

-Turkiye, which supports the country's Tripoli-based government in the west, also expressed condolences, along with neighbouring Algeria.
+Turkiye, which supports the country's Tripoli-based government in the west, also expressed condolences, along with neighboring Algeria and Egypt, and also Iraq.

 Storm Daniel is expected to arrive in parts of west Egypt on Monday, and the country's meteorological authorities warned about possible rain and bad weather.